Latest Outcomes

 In my (Dr. Gross’) opinion, Hip Resurfacing Arthroplasty (HRA) is the best way to reconstruct a severely arthritic hip.
 It is more complicated to perform than a standard Total Hip replacement (THR); therefore, few surgeons are willing to offer this procedure.
 In the major joint registry reports, THR has better implant survivorship in most groups of patients (except in men with osteoarthritis who are under 60 years old).

 However, registries measure outcomes for average surgeons.
 The average surgeon performs less than 2.5 HRA cases/year.
 This is not adequate to be an expert.
-In reports by high volume hip resurfacing surgeons, results are much better than the registries suggest.
+In reports by high-volume hip resurfacing surgeons, results are much better than the registries suggest.

 Dr. Gross has now performed over 6800 Hip Resurfacing Arthroplasty (HRA) procedures over the last 20 years and currently performs nearly 500 cases/year.
 The proven advantages of HRA are better function, longer implant survivorship, fewer dislocations, no thigh pain (from a THR stem), bone preservation, and longer life expectancy than THR patients.

 HRA does not result in a normal hip.
 But, when done by an expert, it more nearly approaches a normal hip in biomechanics and function and patients are more likely to resume heavy work and impact sports than they could with a THR.
 Long-distance running is even possible for many (but not all) patients.
-Also, activities that require extreme range of motion such as full squats, yoga, gymnastics, and ballet are possible because HRA has near normal stability.
+Also, activities that require an extreme range of motion such as full squats, yoga, gymnastics, and ballet are possible because HRA has near-normal stability.

 Therefore, the overall failure rate increases for a group of patients as the length of follow-up increases.
 Herein, we report implant survivorship, for all three of our HRA implant groups (we no longer use Corin or Biomet hybrid implants; we exclusively use Biomet uncemented implants).
 Not all complications lead to failure.